techidaily/site-win-tutorials/source/_posts/resolving-hardware-issues-and-device-malfunctions-in-windows-os-tips-from-yl-computings-expert-guide.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://video-screen-grab.techidaily.com/new-in-2024-complete-guide-to-recording-live-tv-on-your-windows-pc/"><u>[New] In 2024, Complete Guide to Recording Live TV on Your Windows PC</u></a></li>
+<li><a href="https://facebook-video-share.techidaily.com/new-2024-approved-charting-success-with-these-top-15-youtube-introduction-techniques/"><u>[New] 2024 Approved Charting Success with These Top 15 YouTube Introduction Techniques</u></a></li>
+<li><a href="https://article-helps.techidaily.com/new-2024-approved-the-art-of-crafting-gopro-time-lapses/"><u>[New] 2024 Approved The Art of Crafting GoPro Time-Lapses</u></a></li>
+<li><a href="https://extra-tips.techidaily.com/new-best-8-stream-modifiers-for-flawless-webcam-videos/"><u>[New] Best 8 Stream Modifiers for Flawless Webcam Videos</u></a></li>
-<li><a href="https://fox-http.techidaily.com/new-streamlined-techniques-for-discovering-highly-engaged-youtube-remarks/"><u>[New] Streamlined Techniques for Discovering Highly Engaged YouTube Remarks</u></a></li>
+<li><a href="https://screen-recording.techidaily.com/new-in-2024-up-to-date-techniques-for-screenshotting-idevices/"><u>[New] In 2024, Up-to-Date Techniques for Screenshotting iDevices</u></a></li>
+<li><a href="https://facebook-video-share.techidaily.com/new-innovative-ideas-to-make-your-youtube-shorts-exceptional/"><u>[New] Innovative Ideas to Make Your YouTube Shorts Exceptional</u></a></li>
-<li><a href="https://screen-capture.techidaily.com/new-top-notch-mac-visual-archiver-for-2024/"><u>[New] Top-Notch Mac Visual Archiver for 2024</u></a></li>
+<li><a href="https://youtube-docs.techidaily.com/he-beat-weavers-treasury-high-res-dj-visual-samples-for-2024/"><u>[New] The Beat Weaver's Treasury High-Res DJ Visual Samples for 2024</u></a></li>
-<li><a href="https://youtube-lab.techidaily.com/ed-in-2024-unlocking-high-impact-content-masterful-strategies-for-more-views/"><u>[Updated] In 2024, Unlocking High-Impact Content Masterful Strategies for More Views</u></a></li>
-<li><a href="https://youtube-webster.techidaily.com/ed-insights-into-youtubes-creative-commons-licensing-system/"><u>[Updated] Insights Into YouTube’s Creative Commons Licensing System</u></a></li>
-<li><a href="https://win-tutorials.techidaily.com/1-how-to-check-your-current-network-adapter-driver-version-in-windows-a-step-by-step-guide/"><u>1.
-How to Check Your Current Network Adapter Driver Version in Windows: A Step-by-Step Guide</u></a></li>
-<li><a href="https://fox-helps.techidaily.com/2024-approved-mastering-closer-video-in-google-meet-sessions/"><u>2024 Approved Mastering Closer Video in Google Meet Sessions</u></a></li>
-<li><a href="https://win-tutorials.techidaily.com/captivating-olga-kurylenko-hd-image-collection-premium-photo-backgrounds-and-wallpapers-from-yl-software/"><u>Captivating Olga Kurylenko HD Image Collection - Premium Photo Backgrounds and Wallpapers From YL Software</u></a></li>
-<li><a href="https://win-tutorials.techidaily.com/energy-saving-tips-for-windows-11-expert-advice-from-yl-computing/"><u>Energy-Saving Tips for Windows 11: Expert Advice From YL Computing</u></a></li>
+<li><a href="https://twitter-clips.techidaily.com/updated-snaptweet-transporter-swift-transfer-of-tweets-content-for-2024/"><u>[Updated] SnapTweet Transporter Swift Transfer of Tweets' Content for 2024</u></a></li>
+<li><a href="https://youtube-webster.techidaily.com/approved-tips-to-perfectly-integrate-jump-cuts-into-videos/"><u>2024 Approved Tips to Perfectly Integrate Jump Cuts Into Videos</u></a></li>
-<li><a href="https://win-tutorials.techidaily.com/personalizing-your-pc-a-step-by-step-guide-on-desktop-customization-tips-from-yl-computing/"><u>Personalizing Your PC: A Step-by-Step Guide on Desktop Customization - Tips From YL Computing</u></a></li>
+<li><a href="https://win-tutorials.techidaily.com/control-panel-mastery-tweaking-your-network-configuration-effortlessly-with-tips-from-yl-computing/"><u>Control Panel Mastery: Tweaking Your Network Configuration Effortlessly with Tips From YL Computing</u></a></li>
-<li><a href="https://techidaily.com/repair-video-tool-repair-all-your-damaged-video-files-of-samsung-galaxy-a34-5g-on-windows-by-stellar-video-repair-mobile-video-repair/"><u>Repair Video Tool - Repair all your damaged video files of Samsung Galaxy A34 5G on Windows</u></a></li>
+<li><a href="https://win-tutorials.techidaily.com/decoding-different-types-of-pc-hardware-incompatibility-in-windows-environments-expert-analysis-from-yl-software/"><u>Decoding Different Types of PC Hardware Incompatibility in Windows Environments - Expert Analysis From YL Software</u></a></li>
+<li><a href="https://win-tutorials.techidaily.com/expand-your-sing-along-library-185-fresh-tracks-enhance-partytyme-with-karaoke-pass/"><u>Expand Your Sing-Along Library: 185 Fresh Tracks Enhance PartyTyme with Karaoke Pass</u></a></li>
-<li><a href="https://win-tutorials.techidaily.com/solving-your-screen-issues-expert-tips-on-graphics-card-malfunctions-yl-computing/"><u>Solving Your Screen Issues: Expert Tips on Graphics Card Malfunctions - YL Computing</u></a></li>
+<li><a href="https://win-tutorials.techidaily.com/is-your-laptops-graphics-card-malfunction-the-reason-behind-frequent-bsod-errors-insights-by-yl-computing/"><u>Is Your Laptop's Graphics Card Malfunction the Reason Behind Frequent BSOD Errors? - Insights by YL Computing</u></a></li>
+<li><a href="https://win-tutorials.techidaily.com/mastering-blockchain-applications-a-comprehensive-guide-by-yl-computing/"><u>Mastering Blockchain Applications: A Comprehensive Guide by YL Computing</u></a></li>
+<li><a href="https://win-tutorials.techidaily.com/personalizing-the-windows-10-start-menu-with-ease-expert-advice-by-yl-software/"><u>Personalizing the Windows 10 Start Menu with Ease: Expert Advice by YL Software</u></a></li>
+<li><a href="https://win-tutorials.techidaily.com/premium-dex-3-customized-skin-and-album-visuals-for-your-drifting-experience-pcdj-controls-and-performance/"><u>Premium DEX 3 Customized Skin & Album Visuals for Your Drifting Experience – PCDJ Controls and Performance</u></a></li>
+<li><a href="https://common-error.techidaily.com/restoring-microphone-functionality-in-windows-11-step-by-step-troubleshooting-tips/"><u>Restoring Microphone Functionality in Windows 11 - Step-by-Step Troubleshooting Tips</u></a></li>
+<li><a href="https://app-tips.techidaily.com/the-ultimate-list-of-the-25-leading-video-editing-apps-for-every-ios-device-including-models-15-x8-6-5/"><u>The Ultimate List of the 25 Leading Video Editing Apps for Every iOS Device, Including Models 15-X/8-6-5</u></a></li>
-<li><a href="https://win-tutorials.techidaily.com/step-by-step-guide-configuring-your-network-settings-via-windows-control-panel-tips-from-yl-computing/"><u>Step-by-Step Guide: Configuring Your Network Settings via Windows Control Panel - Tips From YL Computing</u></a></li>
+<li><a href="https://win-tutorials.techidaily.com/understanding-the-causes-of-a-blurry-screen-on-your-computer-insights-from-yl-computing/"><u>Understanding the Causes of a Blurry Screen on Your Computer - Insights From YL Computing</u></a></li>
-<li><a href="https://win-tutorials.techidaily.com/step-by-step-guide-setting-up-your-network-adapter-tips-from-yl-computings-expert-team/"><u>Step-by-Step Guide: Setting Up Your Network Adapter - Tips From YL Computing's Expert Team</u></a></li>
-<li><a href="https://sound-issues.techidaily.com/troubleshooting-guide-fixing-the-non-functional-microphone-issue-in-google-meet-on-windows-11-and-10/"><u>Troubleshooting Guide: Fixing the Non-Functional Microphone Issue in Google Meet on Windows 11 & 10</u></a></li>
+<li><a href="https://win-tutorials.techidaily.com/upgrading-your-gpu-a-comprehensive-guide-by-yl-computing-essential-tips-and-tricks/"><u>Upgrading Your GPU: A Comprehensive Guide by YL Computing - Essential Tips & Tricks</u></a></li>
 </ul></div>